old-xebis/repository-template/README.md

         - Mirror direction: **Push**
         - Password: **`GitLab GitHub Sync` token**
         - Keep divergent refs: **On** or **Off**
-        - Mirror only protected branches: **On** (all release and pre-release branches should be set as protected, otherwise GitHub release would fail on non-existent branch) or **Off**
+        - Mirror only protected branches: **On** (in that case all release, maintenance, and pre-release branches should be set as protected, otherwise GitHub release would fail on non-existent branch) or **Off**

 #### GitLab CI Settings